wp-plugins/breezing-forms/readme.txt

 Besides mobile forms and quick form creation, Breezing Forms includes other useful features like multi-page forms, Salesforce, Dropbox, Mailchimp, summary pages, payments, conditional fields, themes and many more.
 See [demos and videos](http://crosstec.de/en/wordpress-forms-demos.html) to learn more about the features of Breezing Forms.

 It doesn't stop at simple [contact forms](http://crosstec.de/en/wordpress-forms-download.html) but you can create complex multi-page forms and extend your forms the way you like to.
 Additionally, the forms are interchangeable with the the [Joomla!® forms version](http://crosstec.de/en/extensions/joomla-forms-download.html).

-[Breezing Forms for WordPress](http://crosstec.de/en/wordpress-forms-download.html) has a long history of innovations that haven't been seen in WordPress Plugins before and until today.
-We continuously develop and implement new interesting features.
-With [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html), you are holding a quality and value extension in your hands that you don't want to miss again.

 = Key Features =